kailash-manasarovar/statement/docs/index.md

 I have spent much time theorizing on why a whole town would put so much energy into threatening and terrorizing a woman they considered vulnerable for over two years.
 Please see my [concluding theory](theories.md) for the main reason I believe I was targeted.

-Besides that, my story will uncover a dark underlying motive which relates everything that has happened to me over the last years in Spain to my experience of child sexual abuse at the hands of a pedophile gang in North London in 1989 who put me in porn at that time.
+Besides that, my story will uncover a dark underlying motive which relates everything that has happened to me over the last years in Spain to my experience of child sexual abuse at the hands of a pedophile rape gang in North London in 1989 who put me in porn at that time.

 I also believe that teachers and staff, their friends and family, and even my apparent friends, were easily encouraged to participate in mass gang stalking, and it is probably something they've "always done" to uppity women.